Education & childcare

 Utrecht Region offers an extensive range of learning opportunities, from primary and secondary schools to universities, summer schools and language courses.
 In addition, there are various international schools in the Netherlands to suit your needs.
 If you have children, or plan to have any, there are also plenty of childcare options in Utrecht Region, including day care and pre-school.
 This section provides information on the national education system and the various educational options available in Utrecht Region, as well as the different childcare options and financial support in the form of child allowances.

 The Dutch education system is unique.
 For some people, it can seem quite confusing, so let us help you understand.
-Children between the ages of five and 16 are obliged to go to school.
+Children in the Netherlands are required to go to school until they turn 18 or graduate with a degree.
 Until the age of five, infants can attend a variety of non-compulsory day care educational facilities, such as a playgroup, preschool or kindergarten.
 At the age of four, children attend primary school for eight years.
 They then continue to one of three types of secondary education – vmbo, havo or vwo – depending on their level.
 After that, students advance to secondary vocational education (mbo), higher professional education (hbo) or university (wo).
 You can find more information below on the different forms of education and the options available in Utrecht Region.

 To fully understand the Dutch education system, we recommend this video by Nuffic which explains everything, from primary school to higher education and academic research.
 For more information, visit the Nuffic website.